tjacobs131/Agrobot_ws/Arm gripper microcontroller/readme.txt

-In the zip folder is a project for an IDE called Microchip Studio
+The zip contains a github repository with a project for an IDE called Microchip Studio